-Students applying for the M.S. in Human Nutrition program must successfully complete the following prerequisite courses with a grade of “B” or better: Basic Nutrition, Anatomy & Physiology, and Introduction to Biochemistry.
+Students applying for the online M.S. in Human Nutrition must successfully complete the following prerequisite courses with a grade of “B” or better: Basic Nutrition, Anatomy & Physiology, and Introduction to Biochemistry.

 Students who have NOT completed the above-mentioned prerequisites will NOT be admitted into the Human Nutrition program.

 Students may complete the above-mentioned prerequisites at a recognized university/college in their home country.

 Note: The on-campus MS in Human Nutrition is a part-time program of study, and, as such, is not available to international students.

 July 15 is the last date to apply for the Fall Semester which begins late August/early September.

 December 1 is the last date to apply for the Spring Semester which begins mid January.
 It is highly recommended that you apply and submit ALL the above documents at least one month before the deadlines.